kinode-dao/kinode-book/src/kit/new.md

 ### Positional arg: `DIR`

-Directory where to create the template package.
+Create the template package in this directory.
 By default the package name is set to the name specified here, if not supplied by `--package`.

 ### `--package`